 How does the GDPR affect WordPress site owners?

-Perhaps the biggest change coming to website owners is a shakeup to ICANN’s Whois database.
+Perhaps one of the biggest changes coming to website owners is a shakeup to ICANN’s Whois database.
 Currently, the database stores names, addresses, and telephone numbers of website owners in a publicly-visible database, but ICANN has been notified that the database is not GDPR-compliant.
 ICANN’s response to the GDPR warning states that the database will become fragmented without an extension that was denied.
-The situation is not yet resolved, but it could lead to massive changes to the Whois database, at least for the short term, meaning that information on website owners might not be available for some time after May 25.
+The situation is not yet resolved, but it could lead to massive changes to the Whois database, at least for the short term.

 The law applies to any company collecting data from citizens in the European Union, regardless of whether the company is based in the EU or not, so even companies based outside the EU need to pay attention and ensure compliance.
 WordPress is addressing the GDPR through four initiatives: adding functionality to assist site owners in creating comprehensive privacy policies for their websites, creating guidelines for plugins to become GDPR-ready, adding administration tools to facilitate compliance and encourage user privacy, and adding documentation to educate site owners on privacy and compliance.